GregFrench/Unity-Procedural-Stair-Builder/README.md

 # Procedural Stair Builder

 A procedural stair builder for Unity.
 Includes Linear Stairs, Curved Stairs, and Spiral Stairs.
 Easy to use for quick prototyping or as an in-game asset.
-Works with Unity 5.0+
+Tested with Unity 5.0+

 # To create stairs: